What is an Annotated Bibliography?

 An annotated bibliography example in Chicago should include the following elements:

-- The citation entry: This should include all of the relevant information making up a Chicago style bibliography entry.
+- The citation entry: This should include all of the relevant information making up a chicago style bibliography entry.
 This includes author name(s), title, publisher and date.

 - Annotation: The annotated bibliography should also include a brief summary of each source and its usefulness to your project.
 Depending on the length of the annotated bibliography, this annotation will usually be about 150 words in length.